OmYadav007/ReportGenerator/README.md

 -There are sample Input and Reference CSV for running the project

--The output csv can be found inside the output folder.
+-The output csv can be found inside the output folder , which is created after sending a post request with the path of both input and output files.
+It also supports scheduling

 -Logs are created in Logs folder